MickMake/GoTravel/README.md

 YYYY-MM-DD HH:MM:SS
 ```

-For `--stop`, partial values include the full specified period.
+For `--stop` and route-match `--to`, partial values include the full specified period.
 For example, `--stop "2025-05-02 13"` includes that full hour.

 ## Repository Layout